-After he completed college, he had to return to Delhi and Microsoft hired him.
+After he completed college, in 1992, he had to return to Delhi for his job.
 He had a busy schedule.
 “Wipro was my first job, and the first few years were very hectic.
-Though, at the back of my mind I always missed dancing, I never got a chance to do anything about it,” he says.
-A few years later, in 1999, he quit his job and started Denave.
+Though, at the back of my mind, I always missed dancing, I never got a chance to do anything about it,” he says.
+A few years later, in 1999, he quit his second job stint at Microsoft and started Denave.

 Bhattacharjee decided that this was the time to find a salsa-training school.
-Though, it was tough for him to manage the start-up and scout for a good school, his commitment to the dance kept him going.
-The same year, one of his friends told him about a new instructor who had just started taking private salsa classes at his house.
-With no second thought, Bhattacharjee along with five-six others started going twice a week to Kaytee Namgyal.
+Though it was tough for him to manage the start-up and scout for a good school, his commitment to the dance kept him going.
+The same year, one of his friends told him about a new instructor named Kaytee Namgyal who had just started taking private salsa classes at his house.
+With no second thought, Bhattacharjee along with five-six others started attending the sessions twice a week.

-Salsa, he says, is an amazing hobby, which also helps you in networking.
+Salsa is an amazing hobby, which also helps you in networking, according to Bhattacharjee.
 In fact, he met his wife, who is also a dancer, at a salsa night!
 Now, the couple takes holidays and goes to salsa clubs every weekend with their friends, often outside India too.
-“My wife and I mostly have friends who are trained salsa dancers.
+“My wife and I have friends who are trained salsa dancers.
 All of us meet during the weekend and go to salsa clubs.
-Sometimes, we manage time and go on Thursdays and Fridays too,” he says.
+Sometimes, we manage time and go on Thursdays and Fridays as well,” he says.

-The duo has performed together too, and their first show was in 2004, in the Ashoka Hotel, Delhi.
-They have cut back on shows now, since there is less time, and go for social dancing more.
-“We do plan to start performing again on stage and soon.
-May be, in a couple of months,” he says.
+The duo has performed together, too, and their first show was in 2004, in the Ashoka Hotel, Delhi.
+They have cut back on shows now due to time constraints, and go for social dancing more.
+“But, we do plan to start performing again on stage soon,” he says.